 And we are facing the same kind of countdown.
 The power—the hand—of the holy people—their ability to do a work—is being slowly shattered.
 The saint's power to work will be progressively reduced to total debility.
 He is describing here a state of absolute weakness, and ineffectiveness.

-There is a parallel illustration found in Matthew 24.
+There is a similar, maybe even a parallel, illustration found in Matthew 24.

 Matthew 24:1-2 Then Jesus went out and departed from the temple, and His disciples came up to show Him the buildings of the temple.
 And Jesus said to them, "Do you not see all these things?
 Assuredly, I say to you, not one stone shall be left here upon another, that shall not be thrown down."